-Professor Ranu Roychoduhuri is a scholar of modern and contemporary art in South Asia, focusing on photography, print history, intellectual histories of art, art historiography, and postcolonial studies.
+Professor Ranu Roychoduhuri is a historian of modern and contemporary art in South Asia, focusing on photography, print history, intellectual histories of art, art historiography, and postcolonial studies.
 She has published in peer-reviewed journals, edited volumes, and art magazines and her research has been supported by national and international institutions.
 She curated shows for private and public institutions and taught in the US and Indian higher education institutions.
 Her scholarship, teaching, and curatorial practices focus on entangled histories of visual aesthetics, photographic techno-materiality, intellectual commitments, and political processes in modern South Asia and foreground the historical interconnectedness of visual cultures that exemplify cosmopolitan artistic practices.

 Peer-reviewed journal articles